JeevaStanlin/mcis6273_f21_datamining/homework/hw0/.ipynb_checkpoints/semester_goals-checkpoint.md

 ## My Inspiration for Data Science

 I was working in the field of data warehousing for about 7 years, where I have dealt with different types of datasets (banking, healthcare etc.).
-Currently, though I am not working, I definitely look forward to learn more about **DATA** and the advancements in the field of Data science.
+Currently, though I am not working, I definitely look forward to learn more about **DATA** and the advancements in the field of Data science and I am looking forward for an opportunity to work as a Data scientist or a Data Analyst pretty soon.

 ## Goals: